 - Mix flour, salt and pepper in a ziploc bag.
 Add chicken and shake to coat well.
 Set aside.

 - Whisk together chicken broth, Bisto and sour cream in a bowl.
 Set aside.
-(See Note 3).
+(See Tip 3).

 - Heat oil in a large skillet over medium heat.
 Add a layer of the chicken to the skillet.
 Cook until lightly browned and cooked through, 2 to 3 minutes per side.
 Transfer to a plate or platter lined with paper towels to drain.
 Repeat with remaining chicken, adding more oil if necessary.